-The typical response to permiso is propio, literally meaning ‘it’s yours’, granting permission to do something.
+The typical response to permiso is propio, literally meaning “it’s yours, it’s your own”, granting permission to do something.
 This all translates a little oddly to English, but it is very well-mannered and polite in Spanish, and goes a long way to establishing rapport.

 Metí la pata. . .
 Me equivoqué

 Meter la pata, literally ‘to stick one’s hoof into something’, is often likened to the English idiomatic expression “to stick one’s foot in his mouth.’
-In Spanish, the expression can be applied to more situations than simply speaking ill, saying something you shouldn’t have said.
+In Spanish, the expression can be applied to more situations than simply speaking out of turn or saying something you shouldn’t have said.
 Metí la pata–I stuck my hoof in it can be applied to just about any situation in which you kind of messed up!
-I like this one particularly because it adds a little humor to the sorry situation.
+I like this one because it adds a little humor to a cringy situation.